bartbien/JvCRM/README.md

-SpringSecurityHibernateAnnotation
+JvCRM

 =================================

-Annotation based, mysql, hib, mvc,
+Spring annotation based, mvc, security, hibernate (mysql) ~ so on